I have been considering the strong language used in the word of God. Devote yourself, to…

 With tears, I plead.
 Be devoted to each other like family- be fully alive in this life.
 Don’t go numb, resist the evil and overcome.
 Dare again and give when no gain appears.
 Need a bit of fuel for the restart?
 Here are some scriptures to feed the devoted life.

-Much love and life grace in Christ- Charity
+GRACE in Christ- Charity

 But we will devote ourselves to prayer and to the ministry of the word.”
 (Acts 6:4 ESV)